-Before the wedding, write a letter to your fiancé—and they should do the same for you.
+Before the wedding, write a letter to your partner—and they should do the same for you.

-During the ceremony, put the notes and a bottle of wine in a box and take turns hammering it shut.
+During the ceremony, place love notes and a bottle of wine in a box and take turns hammering it shut.
 Open it on your 10th anniversary.

 Place something pretty behind the altar.
 May we suggest a circle installation, a flower-filled display, or—even better—the Pacific Ocean.